 How do we get started in a classroom?

-It's easy!
-Visit the Lessons section and preview the PDF samples of the lessons.
-If you like what you see get the full Workbooks.
-The Hacker Highscool Workbooks are designed for self-learning so all you need to do is organize the students to do the reading and complete the exercises.
+However if you have talented cybersecurity teachers or an approved curriculum you want to enhance, visit the Lessons section and apply the sample lessons there.
+If you like what you see then get the full Workbooks for the classroom.
+The Hacker Highschool Workbooks are designed for self-study.
 We recommend you arrange the students to do the readings on their own and work on exercises in teams of two.
 The teams share their findings with each other within the class.
-At the most basic level, the teacher maintains the order of the class, assures they use their internet connected computers properly, and facilitates discussion.
-Teachers can also supplement with presentations, explanations, local cybersecurity guest speakers, and projects.
+At the most basic level, the teacher maintains the order of the class, assures they use their internet-connected computers properly, and facilitates discussion.
+For a more rounded-out experience, the Teachers can supplement with presentations, explanations, local cybersecurity guest speakers, and projects.

 Hacker Highschool lessons are free to use for public and private high schools, homeschoolers, and personal use.
 While there is no cost or license required for high schools, we do ask that you let us know which school you are with and any feedback.
-If you want to teach or reuse these lessons anywhere else then yes, you need to buy a license.
+The subscription is only required to access the full course Levels, including interactive exercises, Esports add-ons, Cyber Range access, and AI-assisted learning which is available on LMS.

 Do I need to get certified to teach Hacker Highschool?

 The lessons are designed for the students to self-learn but as any great teacher knows, you need to guide a student to knowing.
 To do this, you should be familiar with the concepts in these lessons as well as how teens should be introduced to hacking.
-ISECOM provides the Security Awareness Instructor and Certified Hacker Analyst Trainer certifications which covers these things.
+ISECOM provides the Certified Hacker Analyst Trainer certification which covers these things.
 You can get all the information on the certification trainings here at ISECOM.

 What equipment is needed?

-The students should have a PC or laptop with a bootable Linux.
-You can use a USB key and boot off of that or just install Linux straight on.
-If you are unsure how to do that please search online for "How to make a live linux usb" and you'll have many answers.
+For self-learning or independent classroom learning, students should have a PC or laptop with a bootable Linux.
+You can use a bootable USB key to run Linux or any one of a number of software installations that add Linux commands or shells to your current OS.
 Additionally there are a variety of Security Linux distributions specifically for testing and hacking that may be of interest.
-If you don't know which one or are new to Linux I recommend you pick one of the ones made specifically for testing security.
+If you don't know which one or are new to Linux then we recommend you pick one of the ones made specifically for testing security.
 Just search online for Security Live Linux Distros and follow the instructions for install or bootable USB.

 How do I get help with the lessons?